Operation Mincemeat (film): Production

 It was announced in May 2019 that the film would be directed by John Madden, and Colin Firth would star.
 Kelly Macdonald joined the film in October.
 In December, Matthew Macfadyen, Penelope Wilton, Johnny Flynn, Tom Wilkinson, Hattie Morahan, Simon Russell Beale, Paul Ritter and Mark Gatiss were added to the cast.
 Jason Isaacs was announced as part of the cast in March 2020.

 Principal photography began in December 2019 between London and Spain.

 Filming locations include a battle scene at Saunton Beach in North Devon in February 2020 and a scene in Málaga in March 2021.

-The film was Paul Ritter's final appearance prior to his death, and it is dedicated to his memory.

 Historicity

 Although the main thrust of the film is historically accurate, the filmmakers made some omissions and additions that were not in MacIntyre's book, including the creation of a fictional sub-plot involving a love triangle between Montagu, Cholmondeley and Leslie.
+As well, in real life the false love letters for Operation Mincemeat may or may not have been written by Hester Leggatt (whose last name was actually Leggatt not Leggett); according to Ben Macintyre these were written by Leggatt, but Denis Smyth identifies the author as Paddy Bennett, later Lady Ridsdale, who claimed she had written them.

 Release

 In February 2021, Warner Bros.
-International acquired the Operation Mincemeat distribution rights in the UK.
+International acquired the distribution rights to the film in the UK, Republic of Ireland, France, Germany, Spain, Italy and Benelux.
 The film had its world premiere at the 2021 British Film Festival in Australia, and was released in cinemas on 15 April 2022.
-Netflix purchased the rights to the film in North America and South America, and it was released on the streaming service in those territories on 11 May 2022.
+Netflix purchased the rights to the film in North and Latin America, and it was released on the streaming service in those territories on 11 May 2022.

 Reception

+Box office

+Operation Mincemeat has grossed $6,936,873 in the United Kingdom and a worldwide total of $15,710,164.